 This is important when you have several quick filters exposed in a view.
 For example, a hierarchy of quick filters might include a filter to select a state, then the city.
 Restricting the city filter to include only the relevant values means that if a particular state (Georgia) is selected in the first quick filter, the city quick filter would only display cities in the state of Georgia.
 If the city filter didn’t apply only relevant values, the filter would contain every city in the United States.

 One type of filter that many experienced Tableau users are unaware of is the context filter.
 Context filters do not only filter the data, but they also cause Tableau to create a temporary table that contains only the filtered data.
 For this reason, they execute more slowly than a normal filter.
-Context filters are denoted by a grey-coloured pill.
+Context filters are denoted by a grey-colored pill.
 They can be useful if you want to work with a subset to achieve a particular result.
 Don’t use a context filter if you plan to alter the filter frequently.

 Tableau provides robust filtering.
 In Chapter 8 on dashboards, you’ll learn how to save space on dashboards by making the data act as a filter by using actions to apply filters.